From Green Beans to Cheesecake, Here’s What We Have to Have at Thanksgiving

 Bacon Fat: The Secret to Longevity?

 You’re probably thinking that after frying and a two-hour boil, is there anything left of the beans other than salt, fat, and a hint of vegetable essence?
 The answer is no, thank goodness.
 You’re also probably thinking this doesn’t sound very healthy.
 And you may be right.
 But if you’ve got concerns, please don’t ask me; I’m no nutritional expert.
-Ask Grandma, alive and well and still living independently at the age of 101. —Nicole Clausing, digital producer
+Ask Grandma—although you’ll have to speak loudly because at 103, her hearing is not what it used to be. —Nicole Clausing, digital producer

 Not All Must-Haves Go in the Oven